-- 1) OBD2 Cable -- Provides power to tool and communicates between tool and vehicle. - 2) USB Cable -- Used to upgrade the scan tool, and to print retrieved data.
+- OBD2 Cable -- Provides power to tool and communicates between tool and vehicle. - 2) USB Cable -- Used to upgrade the scan tool, and to print retrieved data. - 3) Protective Nylon Case A nylon case to store the tool when not in use.